Blue Jackets win 15th in row, end Wild 12-game streak

 Washington (AFP) - Cam Atkinson netted two goals and the Columbus Blue Jackets matched the second-longest win streak in National Hockey League history Saturday with their 15th consecutive victory, a 4-2 triumph at Minnesota.

-Atkinson, a 27-year-old US right wing who tops Columbus scorers, struck for his 16th and 17th goals of the season as the league-leading Blue Jackets stretched their streak two wins shy of the league record by snapping Minnesota's 12-game victory run.
+Atkinson, a 27-year-old US right wing who tops Columbus scorers, struck for his 16th and 17th goals of the season as the league-leading Blue Jackets stretched their streak to two wins shy of the league record by snapping Minnesota's 12-game victory run.

+"I'm happy for the guys," Blue Jackets coach John Tortorella said.
+"I'm proud of our team and the way they've handled themselves through all this."

-It was the first time two NHL teams on double-digit win streaks had ever faced each other and the first time two clubs had such long streaks concurrently.
+It was the first time two NHL teams on double-digit win streaks had faced each other and the first time two clubs had such long streaks concurrently.
 Both joined the NHL in 2000 as expansion teams.

 Columbus matched the 15-game win streaks of the 1981-82 New York Islanders and 2012-13 Pittsburgh Penguins, all two wins shy of the record 17-game run belonging to the Penguins from March and April of 1993.